brandur/sorg/content/passages-drafts/001-portland.md

 Nike's Flyknit technology is one of my favorite products of the last few years.
-I'm the type of person who's too hot 90 seconds into doing anything even remotely physical (walking, biking, running, cleaning, etc.), and am always on the lookout for ways to stay cooler.
+I'm the type of person who's too hot 90 seconds into any kind of moving (walking, biking, running, cleaning, etc.), and am always on the lookout for ways to stay cooler.

 Flyknit shoes are the answer for me.
-Their woven fabric may not be very good for waterproofness, but they're unbeatable when it comes to breathability.
-With their eclectic designs and scintillating colors, they also look great, and I say that as someone who's never thought that about a shoe before.
+Their woven fabric may not be very good for waterproofness, but is unbeatable when it comes to breathability.
+They also look great With their eclectic designs and scintillating colors, and I say that as someone who's never thought that about a shoe before.

 A travel trick that I've really taken to heart is to just wear my Flyknit running shoes all the time.
-When I got somewhere, I don't take any footwear beyond what I have on my feet, and save a proportional amount of space in my luggage.
+When I go somewhere, I don't take any footwear beyond what I have on my feet, and save a corresponding amount of space in my luggage.
 Although not appropriate for every possible situation, they've got me covered for urban walking, running, and short to medium length hikes.